CarlosGuedesPinto/vue-storefront-quick-presentation/vuestorefrontfirststeps/slides.md

 # What is Vue Storefront?

 Vue Storefront is a versatile, open-source eCommerce Progressive Web Application (PWA) written in Vue.js.
 It is backend-agnostic, meaning it can connect to any eCommerce platform to serve as a frontend.
+It is not just one product. **It provides an ecosystem of independent developer tools** adressing challenges that we will inevitably encounter when building an eCommerce storefront, such as:

 - ✅ Building a scalable **Design System** with accessible components to keep consistency between different user interface elements.
 - ✅ Building a fast and reliable **storefront** that delivers excellent User Experience to your customers.